denten-books/plain-text/3-chapter.md

 In conclusion, I do not mean to imply that "closest possible" reading of this sort, at the circuit and magnetic storage level, will somehow come to supplement reading at the surface for meaning and representation.
-Microanalysis is meant to complement close reading: giving it physical space, time, and scope.
-But reading at the surface alone cannot reveal the struggle for bare control of the literary device.
+Microanalysis is meant to complement close reading: giving proper scope in time and space for its operation.
+But reading at the surface alone also risks losing sight of the naked struggle for power and control at the device level.
 The machine *can* determine the message when unchecked.
-In these conditions, reading without depth risks losing its object of study, as surface representations change dynamically and tailor themselves to fit the reader's mood, to match the environment, or to please some remote censor.
+In these conditions, reading without depth may struggle to even locate its object of study, as surface representations change dynamically, tailoring themselves to fit the reader's mood, to match the environment, or to please some remote censor.
 Best, Marcus, and Sontag are right in treating claims to symptomatic reading with suspicion, as claims to power.
 The reader of depth divines secret knowledge, with or without merit, creating an imbalance of interpretation.
 Critical reading in all dimensions must therefore begin with the ethics of mutual legibility.
 It succeeds when readers reclaim the underlying material conditions of their meaning making.
 The very architects of the "smart" literary device tell us: the answer to the machine remains in the machine.

 [^ln3-illusion]: Matthew Kirschenbaum puts it this way: "Computers are unique in the history of writing technologies in that they present a premeditated